greatericontop/GreatStudier/README.md

 GreatStudier uses [`paste.gg`](https://paste.gg) and its API for uploading and downloading sets.

 You can set a custom API key in the config (go to `options`, then `API keys`) to link any GreatStudier uploads to your account, so they're easier to find and manage.

 ---

+## Quizlet Convert

+Quizlet sets can convert to GreatStudier using the `Quizlet Convert` Option in the menu.
+The Quizlet set must be public to be able to be converted.

+---